What is Local SEO?

 Still, the WordPress SEO plugin by Yoast allows you to create a custom title tag within the platform.
 Keep your title tags descriptive and short.
 Recently Google increased the character limit to 70.
 Best practice will make you ensure you stay below the character limit, so your title can be displayed properly.
 You can also use Snippet Optimizer to simulate how your title and Meta description will appear in SERPs.

 Use a title tag to stand out from your contender, appealing to your visitors.
 Make sure all relevant information is included, including keywords and location for your business.
-It is recommended that you use core keywords into the title.
+It is recommended that you use core keywords in the title.
 Google is shifting toward relevance and semantics in the results.
-Users first see the title, descriptions then they click to find the best answers.
+Users first see the title, descriptions then click to find the best answers.

-Meta description displays what the user will able to read on the page.
+The meta description displays what the user will able to read on the page.
 While it is not a direct ranking factor.
-Search engine reads the meta description to decide the page title and the viewers that will find value.
+The search engine reads the meta description to decide the page title and the viewers that will find value.

 An appealing description can bring out competitive merits in the search results, creating a higher click-through rate with a greater chance of a conversion.
 While there is a chance that Google will neglect the custom description and pull an excerpt of the content on the page, it is recommended that you fill in the meta description for every page of your site.

 I came across the best way to check which page is missing a meta description to run your website through Screaming Frog SEO Spider.
 It shows you every URL under your domain, the meta description, & its length.

 In 2016 Google increased the length of description for both mobile and desktop and mobile.
 Now for desktop, users will see up to 200 characters; while on mobile, they will show up to 172 characters.
 The users are recommended to keep your description between 165 and 175 characters.